jarhill0/TrackTimeBot/README.md

 anything you can put in a plain text message (not an image caption, or a caption of anything else), such as "3" or "programming" or "going to the beach."

-Every day at 12:55 am (00:55), the bot will send a tab-separated list of your past 24 hours, assuming you responded with at least one activity in that period.
-I chose tab-separated over alternatives because Numbers for Mac (which I am using to track my time) supports pasting tab-separated values but not comma-separated values.
+Every day at 12:55 am (00:55), the bot will send a comma-separated list of your past 24 hours, assuming you responded with at least one activity in that period.

 The bot currently only supports running on one time zone, since it's largely a project for myself.
 My instance runs on Pacific Time, but if you set up your own instance, it will run on whatever time zone your